GT-ARC/opaca-core/doc/api.md

 * send asynchronous message to agent
 * input:
     * agent: ID of the agent to send the message to
+    * containerId: (optional) if the request should only go to one specific container
     * forward: (optional, default `true`) `true/false`, whether the message should be forwarded to connected platforms in case the agent does not exist on this platform
 * body: `Message`
 * output: none